Add Source References

 Click 'Save Person'.
 Open the Object and go to the tab 'Sources' to see the sources that have been identified for this Object.

 To do this, add a new Object, or edit an existing one.
-You can click the 'ver' button next to the input fields of Object Descriptions or Sub-Object Descriptions, or click the 'ver' button next to the name of a Sub-Object.
+You can click the 'note' button next to the input fields of Object Descriptions or Sub-Object Descriptions, or click the 'note' button next to the name of a Sub-Object.
 Clicking this button opens a dialogue with which you can select a source in the same manner as shown above.

 Adding source references to your dataset takes time, but it will help you to trace back how you constructed your data.
 Adding sources is also a great service to your peers who might want to reuse your dataset.
 Source references make the decisions you took while you created your dataset transparent.